E. K. Mawlong

 Evansius Kek Mawlong (1 February 1946 – 18 October 2008) was an Indian politician who served as the Chief Minister of Meghalaya from 8 March 2000, until 8 December 2001.
-He was the main architect in the formation of the United Democratic Party in Meghalaya and was its Founding President.
+He was the main architect and founding president of the United Democratic Party in Meghalaya.

-Biography

 Early life

 E.K.
 Mawlong was born on 1 February 1946, in Mawmih village, East Khasi Hills District, in present-day Meghalaya.
 He earned his Bachelor of Science from St. Anthony's College, Shillong in 1969.
 Mawlong then began his professional career as a teacher in St. Dominic Savio High School, Shillong, working from 1968 until June 1971.
 He also worked for the state Accountant General's office.